 Compact size system monitoring and multi-ping tool

-Venmon is a compact size system resources monitoring utility and multi-ping tool for Windows.
+Venmon is a system resource monitoring and multi-ping tool for Windows.
 It can monitor system memory, processor, battery life, uptime, idle time, network traffic, and drives.
-Venmon uses minimal processing power and memory usage while displaying real-time statistics.
-Venmon can run in portable mode, such as off a USB stick.
+It uses minimal processing power and memory usage while displaying real-time statistics.
+Venmon can run in portable mode, such as off a USB stick and does not require the installation of runtime modules such as .Net, Java, C++.
 Freeware with no bundled malware or advertisements.

 v2.30 -- Jun 7, 2020